To which country or University can I go? What documents do I need before going?

 Please refer to your institution’s webpage on our website to determine which faculties your institution has partnerships with and what the requirements of each faculty are.

-Only .pdf and .docx are accepted file types.
+All student documents must be submitted in PDF (Word or other forms will not be accepted).
 Do not upload “secure” PDF files or documents that require a password.

 All documents must be labeled in the following format: “Last Name, First Name – name of Document” (e.g., Smith, John – Transcript)